json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 ## Adding a field type

-### What a field type?
+### What is a field type?

-A ASF field type is consists of of the following parts:
+A ASF field type consists of the following parts:

-1. A HTML template that provides what it should contain
+1. A HTML template that define the UI
 2. An AngularJS config file that adds the extra configuration to ASF
 3. Optionally: Additional controllers and directives.